wp-plugins/tabify-edit-screen/readme.txt

 == Frequently Asked Questions ==

-= Can you define metaboxes that will always be visible =
+= Can you define metaboxes that will always be visible? =

 At this moment the title and submit box are always visible.
 You can change this by using the following filters:
  * tabify_default_metaboxes - $defaults, $post_type